pepstock-org/Charba/README.md

 At every build, **Charba** is also checked by [Sonar.io](https://sonarcloud.io/dashboard?id=pepstock-org_Charba) in order to have the pulse of its quality.

-In the project, it's also provided the [FindBugs](https://github.com/pepstock-org/Charba/blob/4.0/charba.fbp) project to looking offline for bugs.
+In the project, it's also provided the [FindBugs](http://findbugs.sourceforge.net/) project to look for bugs.

 License
 -------